-41. Proposed S.36T relates to State and Territory application of laws legislation and translator regulations under that legislation which apply the Commonwealth legislation with certain modifications in the particular State or the Northern Territory.
+41. Proposed s.36T relates to State and Territory application of laws legislation and translator regulations under that legislation which apply the Commonwealth legislation with certain modifications in the particular State or the Northern Territory.
 It ensures that these are given full effect in relation to conferring rights on ASX Ltd or subjecting that body to obligations.
+In addition, sub-s.36T(4) enables a State or Territory law to impose a liability on ASX Ltd or AASE calculated by reference to the amount of stamp duty that might otherwise have been payable if the restructuring had been achieved by non-statutory means.

-Clause 6 : Qualified Privilege in Respect of Defamation Proceedings (New s.42B)
+Clause 6: Qualified Privilege in Respect of Defamation Proceedings (New S.42B)

-- 42. Protection against defamation proceedings is provided to securities exchanges, their members, officers or employees (including subsidiaries of ASX Ltd and their members etc) in respect of statements made by them without malice arising out of disciplinary proceedings involving a member of an exchange under the business rules of the exchange. - 43.
-Publication of such statements is similarly protected (subs.42B(4)). - 44.
+42. Protection against defamation proceedings is provided to securities exchanges, their members, officers or employees

+(including subsidiaries of ASX Ltd and their members etc) in respect of statements made by them without malice arising out of disciplinary proceedings involving a member of an exchange under the business rules of the exchange.

+- 43. Publication of such statements is similarly protected (sub-s.42B(4)). - 44.
 This protection recognises the importance of the possibility of publication of the results of disciplinary proceedings as a deterrent, in addition to, or instead of, a fine or other penalty.